 Next, we have your campaign rankings.
 Here, the report compares your Shopping campaigns to your competitors’ on the basis of two key metrics: impression share (visibility) and click-through rate (traffic).
 Obviously, the best campaigns—the ones you want to emulate—are those that boast both high visibility and high traffic.
 The goal of this section is to show you both how your individual Shopping campaigns are performing against those of your competitors as well as which specific lever—impression share or click-through rate—you should focus closely on.

 The final segment of your Shopping performance breakdown is all about your product data feed.
 Because product data warnings and disapprovals can lead to a suspension of your Shopping advertising privileges, this part of the report is meant to let you know if there are problems that require your immediate attention.
 As you can see below, the most common sources of trouble are shipping information, product descriptions, and global trade item numbers (GTINs).
-To see which ones are affecting your account, start a free trial of WordStream Advisor for Ecommerce and check out the feed insights dashboard!

 Again, the purpose of these final three segments—account structure, campaign rankings, and feed optimization—is to give you an idea as to why your Shopping performance is as strong (or as weak) as it is.